Polynomial basins of infinity: Models of a polynomial branched cover

 The proof of the following lemma is a straightforward application of the ideas in the proof of Lemma \ref{pair rep}.

-\begin{lemma} Via the extension of Lemma \ref{pair rep} applied to both domain and range, every local model extends to a polynomial $f: \C\to\C$.
-The extension is unique up to affine changes of coordinates in domain and range. \end{lemma}
+\begin{lemma} Via the embedding of Lemma \ref{pair rep} applied to both domain and range, every model map is the restriction of a polynomial which is unique up to affine changes of coordinates in domain and range. \end{lemma}